Pub or Bar Injury Compensation Claims

 The process for claiming injury compensation will depend on how your injury happened.

-Excessive alcohol consumption often leads to attacks or fights which can result in injury.
-Incidents of this nature would be considered a criminal matter;
+Injuries sustained in bars, pubs and nightclubs are all too common.
+Excessive alcohol consumption often leads to injuries sustained in attacks or fights.
+Incidents of this nature would be considered a criminal matter.

 A claim can be made up to two years after the attack, although the CICA encourages individuals to make a claim as soon as possible.

 Accidents that occur as a result of company or occupier negligence are known as 'occupier's liability'.

 Reduced lighting levels, wet floors, broken glass and over-crowding are also potential hazards for customers.

 If you were injured in a bar through staff or company negligence, it may be possible to make a claim.